 In 2021, the average IB score of 38.8 was considerably higher than last year's score of 35.5.
 Half of the cohort achieved 40 or more total points – a figure that can earn them a place them at competitive Ivy League or Oxbridge universities.
 Three students celebrated the top score of 45: Russell Liu, Bianca Yuen, and Ethan Tsang.

 Read our roundup of Hong Kong's 2021 IB results here.

-RCHK is described by Brown as, “a small campus with the feeling of a small school, but still with a large number of students.”
+RCHK is described by Brown as “a small campus with the feeling of a small school, but still with a large number of students.”
 There’s very little mention of the campus on the school’s website.
-However, we can tell you that it does have modern facilities including a performing arts centre, black box theatre, the Red Door Centre, a gymnasium with climbing wall and basketball, badminton, netball and volleyball courts, two rooftop AstroTurf playing fields, a 25-metre indoor swimming pool, multi-level library and split-level cafeteria.
+However, we can tell you that it does have modern facilities including a performing arts centre, black box theatre, the Red Door Centre, a gymnasium with climbing wall and basketball, badminton, netball, and volleyball courts, two rooftop AstroTurf playing fields, a 25-metre indoor swimming pool, a multi-level library, and a split-level cafeteria.

 The Renaissance Association of Parents and Teachers Limited (RAPT) is actively involved in community events and fundraising for the campus; it is the driving force behind RCHK’s College Fair, which raises millions of dollars for the school.